 The third camp was held on July 30 and 31, 2016, with 10 ITOCHU volunteers.
 26 people from the general public, ranging from 4th grade elementary school students to 1st grade junior high school students living in Rikuzentakata City, and 20 university students, comprising from US universities such as the University of Alaska and international students studying at Japanese universities such as Rikkyo University and Iwate University, enjoyed a two-day camp in English.

 ITOCHU Takata no Yume Project

 Since the autumn of 2013, the city of Rikuzentakata in Iwate Prefecture, which suffered enormous tsunami damage, has been striving to establish Takata no Yume as a local brand of rice to ensure regional competitiveness and symbolize the revitalization of its agriculture.
-Under the project, volunteer employees from the ITOCHU Group engage in exchanges with local farmers in the production process.
-We provided ongoing support again in FYE 2020 with the rice planting in May and the rice harvesting in September.
+Under the project, volunteer employees from the ITOCHU Group engaged in exchanges with local farmers in the production process.
+From FYE 2014 through FYE 2020, we continuously participated in and supported rice planting in May and the rice harvesting in September.

-Please see this page to learn about our latest activities.
+Please see this page to learn about the Takata no Yume related activities.
 (Japanese only)

 Activities to Support Disaster-Affected Areas through the ITOCHU Foundation

 Giving Picture Books to Southeast Asia with the ITOCHU Foundation in Tohoku